Wind power in China: Offshore wind

-Issues
+ues

 Areas with great wind power potential such as Gansu are sometimes far away from established industrial and residential centers.
 Coal-fired plants have a constituency of miners and local governments which wind-power projects lack.
 This has led to power generated by wind remaining underused.

 Transmission capacity of the grid hasn't kept up with the growth of China's wind farms.
 In 2009, only 72% (8.94 GW) of China's total wind power capacity was connected to the grid.
 In 2014, 96.37 GW of China's capacity was connected to the grid, out of a total capacity of 114.6 GW.
 In the first half of 2015, 1.75 TWh of wind power was wasted according to China's National Energy Administration.
 The slowdown in the Chinese economy in 2015 also led to overcapacity in the power sector, reducing demand.
 In an effort to reduce excess power capacity and encourage greater use of renewables, the Chinese government halted approvals for construction of new coal power plants for the three-year period starting in 2016.
 Combined curtailment of North China wind power was nearly 34 TWh in 2015.

 In 2014, the US generated more electricity from wind (167 TWh) despite a lower generating capacity because of China's connectivity and grid capacity problems.
 According to a 2013 report in The Economist, the US produced 40% more energy from a similar capacity of wind power, because Chinese wind farms are not efficiently connected to the power grid.

 A potential solution will be to move wind turbines to urban areas, but not without challenges.
 Shen et al. (2019) discover that Chinese city-dwellers may be somewhat resistant to building wind turbines in urban areas, with a surprisingly high proportion of people citing an unfounded fear of radiation as driving their concerns.
 In addition, the study finds that like their counterparts in OECD countries, urban Chinese respondents are sensitive to direct costs and to wildlife externalities.
 Distributing relevant information about turbines to the public may alleviate resistance.